 Use a broiler pan.

 A sturdy foil pan or a rimmed baking sheet lined with foil is an option.
 Position the pan about six inches from the flames.
 Leave the broiler door open just far enough for frequent checks on the burgers.
 Flip them halfway through.
 For most burgers, you’ll cook 4 to 5 minutes per side.
+This is also a great way to make grilled vegetables.

 Work the stovetop.